microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 }
 ```

+In addition to this set, you can use `@filename` which allow for exporting between files.

-As well as all compiler API options are available, which you can see in the examples below.
+Finally you can set any tsconfig compiler flag using this syntax, which you can see in some of the examples below.

 ### Examples